Low Debt Quality on China Stocks (SHH + SHZ): 5.39% CAGR, +2.96% vs SSE Composite, Extreme Volatility

 Score >= 7 of 9 means the company is improving across most dimensions simultaneously.

-China has the largest qualifying universe in this study: 307 stocks on average per period.
-That's 5 times the US average (198) and over 10 times most emerging markets.
+China has the largest qualifying universe in this study: 309 stocks on average per period.
+That's significantly larger than most markets.
 China's A-share market has thousands of listed companies, and a surprisingly large fraction carries low debt by the D/E < 0.5 definition.
 Many Chinese companies, particularly in manufacturing and consumer goods, fund operations from retained earnings and equity issuance rather than external debt.
 The Piotroski filter still thins the universe, but the starting population is enormous.

 The Screen (SQL)